rsliang/azure-automation/Terraform-ACS-Mesos-DCOS/README.md

 commands will detect it and remind you to do so if necessary.

-(2) Terraform review and validate the template.
+Step (2): Terraform review and validate the template.
 This step compares the requested resources to the state information saved by Terraform and then outputs the planned execution.
 Resources are not created in Azure.

 $ terraform plan